elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom-and-events.md

 ---

-### Most events bubble through a shadow DOM boundary.
-What property is used to open composition in UI events?
+### The majority of events pass across a shadow DOM boundary.
+In UI events, what attribute gets utilized to open the composition?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> This is governed by the composed event object property.
+  <div><strong>Interview Response:</strong> This process is governed by the composed event object property.
 If it is true, then the event does cross the boundary.
 Otherwise, it only can be caught from inside the shadow DOM.
-The read-only composed property returns a Boolean which indicates whether the event will propagate across the shadow DOM boundary into the standard DOM.
+The read-only composed property returns a Boolean, which indicates whether the event propagates across the shadow DOM boundary into the standard DOM.
 Most UI Events have the composed property set to true.
     </div>
   </div>
 </details>